chicio/chicio.github.io/src/posts/2021-06-06-ddd-dictionary.md

 Event sourcing has a lot of advantages, from a business point of view and from the developer point of view.
 One of the greatest advantages of using it from the business point of view is that you have historical data that you can use for many reasons, ones that you can imagine today, such as compliance and analytics, and ones that you won’t realize until later.
 For developers it can enable them to use event streams to examine usage trends and to debug their source code.

 #### Conclusion
 If you came until here I hope you enjoyed the read, but more important that you found the answers you were searching for.
-If this post didn’t clarify your doubts, let me know in the comments, so that I can try to add what is missing and improve it :kissing_heart:.
+If this post didn’t clarify your doubts, let me know in the comments, so that I can try to add what is missing and improve it. :kissing_heart: